-On day 2 we were planning on driving the east-coast of southern Puglia while visiting Grotta Della Poessia, Spiaggia Torro Dell’Orso and Otranto.
+On day 2 we were planning on driving the east coast of southern Puglia while visiting Grotta Della Poessia, Spiaggia Torro Dell’Orso and Otranto.
 If you feel like it, you can drive even more south.

-Gallipolli is also a great place to stay if you are looking for a seaside location to spend the night.
+Gallipoli is also a great place to stay if you are looking for a seaside location to spend the night.
 Book your stay here.

-One of the beaches that I highlighted on my map (I always use the app Mapstr to highlights spots I potentially want to visit in a certain area), but when we left the car, we already saw the dark clouds approaching.
+One of the beaches that I highlighted on my map (I always use the app Mapstr to highlight spots I potentially want to visit in a certain area), but when we left the car, we already saw the dark clouds approaching.
 Less than 5 minutes later, it started pouring…

 Otranto is a coastal village that would make a perfect stop around lunch.
-I already looked up some suitable restaurants and ended up with Sapori & L’altro baffo.
+I already looked up some suitable restaurants and ended up with Sapori & L’altro Baffo.

 Driving south in Puglia even further, you’ll end up at Piscina Naturale Di Marina Serra, a natural swimming pool, which in certain way can be compared with Grotta della Poessia.
 If you don’t have time to visit both, I would go with the Grotta della Poessia.